r-spatial/rgee/README.md

 #> [1] "elevation"
 ```

 **Quite similar, isn’t it?**.
-However there are additional smaller changes that you must consider when you use Google Earth Engine with R. Please check the [consideration section](https://csaybar.github.io/rgee/articles/considerations.html) before start coding\!
+However, there are additional smaller changes that you must consider when you use Google Earth Engine with R. Please check the [consideration section](https://csaybar.github.io/rgee/articles/considerations.html) before start coding\!

 ## Requirements

-Prior using `rgee` you need to install a **Python version higher than
+Prior to using `rgee` you need to install a **Python version higher than
 3.5** in your system.
 Here below you will find the full information to install `rgee` but not Python dependencies.
-Consider check the [setup section](https://csaybar.github.io/rgee/articles/setup.html) for
+Consider checking the [setup section](https://csaybar.github.io/rgee/articles/setup.html) for
 customizing Python installation.

 ## Installation